Arts Funding - Key Messages

 1) Promoting arts activity outside the downtown core:

-TAC invested $1.48 million in programs to increase arts activity outside the downtown core
+In 2018 TAC invested over $2 million in programs to increase arts activity outside the downtown core

-Click on the Map below to view locations of TAC funded activities
+Click on the Map below to view locations of TAC funded activities, sorted by year, ward and neighbourhood.

 2) Stimulate greater opportunities for young and emerging artists: